cowdao-grants/cow-fee/README.md

 forge verify-contract <fee-module-address> COWFeeModule --chain-id <chain-id> --etherscan-api-key $ETHERSCAN_API_KEY --constructor-args $(cast abi-encode "constructor(address,address,address,address,bytes32,address,uint256)" <settlement> <target-safe> <wrapped-native-token> <keeper> <app-data> <receiver> <min-out>)
 ```

+### Enable module
+The deployment creates the module, but this module needs to be enabled on the target safe.

+One way to do this is to use the [Transaction Builder UI](https://app.safe.global/share/safe-app?appUrl=https%3A%2F%2Fapps-portal.safe.global%2Ftx-builder) on the target safe.
+1. Select the target safe.
+2. Click on `Use Implementation ABI` to load the ABI automatically.
+3. Select `enableModule` from the dropdown of available functions.
+4. Enter the module address and click on `Add new transaction`
+5. Send batch

 ### Keeper

 Private key for keeper needs to set with `PRIVATE_KEY` environment